bdslab-upv/dashi/README.md

 ![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)
 ![Python Version](https://img.shields.io/badge/python-3.10%2B-brightgreen.svg)

-Dataset shifts analysis and characterization in python
+Dataset shift analysis and characterization in python
 ## What is `dashi`?
 `dashi` is a Python library designed to **analyze and characterize temporal and multi-source dataset shifts**.
 It provides robust tools for both **supervised and unsupervised evaluation of dataset shifts,** empowering users to detect, understand,